metinorak/eksi-sozluk-title-classification/README.md

 If the connection breaks, you can rerun this script later.
 It will not insert same records again, but can walk on same titles.
 You should wait for new records.

 ## 2-from_mongo_converting_csv.py
-With this script you can make a csv file using records in mongodb you've inserted before using scrapingdata.py Records will be arranged as one hot encoding in this csv file.
+With this script you can make a csv file using records in mongodb you've inserted before.
+Records will be arranged as one hot encoding in this csv file.
 Cleaned data is saved into the cleaned_data.csv

 ## 3-cleaningdata.py